Yoofi-A-Appiah/Yoofi-A-Appiah/README.md

 ## Hi there 👋

-I'm using JavaScript to make an impact while having fun. 🕺🏽
+I'm using programming to make an impact while having fun. 🕺🏽

 **I love working with**